Analysis and reformulation of the $k$--$\omega$ turbulence model for buoyancy-driven thermal convection: Analytical solution in Rayleigh--B enard convection

+where, for a cell-centered discretization of $\omega$, $n$ denotes the wall-normal distance from the wall to the center of the first off-wall grid cell.

-\section{Analytical solution in Rayleigh–B\'enard convection}
+\section{Analytical solution in Rayleigh--B\'enard convection}

-The aim of this analysis is to establish how the standard $k$--$\omega$ model predicts the Nusselt number as a function of the Rayleigh and Prandtl numbers in a buoyancy-driven flow.
-As mentioned in \S\ref{sec:1}, a one-dimensional Rayleigh--B\'enard configuration is selected as a testbed for the analysis, in which all mean quantities depend solely on the vertical coordinate $z$ and the mean velocity is zero.
-In this configuration, the turbulent kinetic energy budget is governed solely by buoyant production, thereby isolating the role of the buoyancy term in the $\omega$ equation.
+The objective of this analysis is to establish how the standard $k$--$\omega$ model predicts the Nusselt number as a function of the Rayleigh and Prandtl numbers in a buoyancy-driven flow.
+As noted in \S\ref{sec:1}, a statistically one-dimensional Rayleigh--B\'enard configuration is selected as the canonical test case, in which all mean quantities depend solely on the vertical coordinate $z$ and the mean velocity vanishes.
+In this configuration, the turbulent kinetic energy budget is governed entirely by buoyant production, thereby isolating the role of the buoyancy term in the $\omega$ equation.

-Figure~\ref{fig:1}(a) shows the Rayleigh--B\'enard configuration and its boundary conditions.
+Figure~\ref{fig:1}(a) depicts the Rayleigh--B\'enard configuration and its boundary conditions.
 The walls are no-slip and isothermal, with $T=0$ at $z=L$ and $T=\Delta$ at $z=0$.
-The dimensionless control parameters are the Rayleigh and Prandtl numbers, defined as $\mathit{Ra} = g b \Delta L^{3}/(\nu a)$ and $\mathit{Pr} = \nu/a$.
+The dimensionless control parameters are the Rayleigh and Prandtl numbers, defined as $\Ra = g b \Delta L^{3}/(\nu a)$ and $\Pran = \nu/a$.
 The Nusselt number is defined as

-where the total heat flux $q$ is the sum of the conductive and turbulent contributions and remains constant along the vertical direction.
-Figures~\ref{fig:1}(b,c) illustrate how the mean temperature and turbulent heat flux vary with height.
-Gravity acts in the negative $z$ direction, with $U_i=0$, $\mathrm{d} T / \mathrm{d} z<0$, and $\overline{\theta u_z}>0$.
+where the total heat flux $q$ is the sum of the conductive and turbulent contributions and remains constant in the vertical direction.
+Figures~\ref{fig:1}(b,c) illustrate the vertical variation of the mean temperature and turbulent heat flux.
+Gravity acts in the negative $z$ direction, with $U_i=0$, $\mathrm{d}T/\mathrm{d}z<0$, and $\overline{\theta u_z}>0$.